Long time no talk. (Note: this post will be further edited for grammar and clarity)

 How I did it:

 Dave’s Redistricting is free software to create redistricting maps in the USA and was extremely useful for my drawing of the new ward boundaries.
-As create you create a district map; Dave’s calculates the population and keeps a running tab of how many political subdivisions that you have within your selected geographic area.
+As you create a map with in Dave Redisricting, the population for each political subdivison is automatically calculates the population.

 (insert the screenshot displaying the interface, where you quickly view the population of each current section; draw an area by particular census tracks or census blocks.